mrcrmn/mrcrmn/README.md

 # Moin! 👋

-I'm a Full-Stack Web Developer currently working for <a href="https://ofelos.net" target="_blank">Ofelos</a> in Hamburg, Germany.
+I'm a Full-Stack Web Developer currently working as CTO for <a href="https://ofelos.net" target="_blank">ofelos</a> in Hamburg, Germany.
+Bringing health benefits to everyone.

 ### I prefer working with:
 - Laravel 🛠